santiagogil/Lost/README.md

 First, make sure your development machine has [VirtualBox](http://www.virtualbox.org) installed (version 4.2 and later are preferable).
 The setup from that point forward is very easy:

-	1. Install [Vagrant](http://downloads.vagrantup.com/) (version 1.0.5 and later are preferable)
+	1. Install Vagrant (version 1.0.5 and later are preferable)
-	2. Clone this git repo
+	2. $ git clone --recursive https://github.com/gustavobgama/LEMP-Box.git your-folder
-	3. cd into de Git repo
+	3. cd your-folder
 	4. $ vagrant up
 	5. Wait a few minutes

 ## Results

-* NGINX + PHP responding on IP 33.33.33.33 (in browser, type http://33.33.33.33/)
+* NGINX + PHP responding on IP 33.33.33.33 (in browser, type http://33.33.33.33/ and see a default Laravel installation)
 * Xdebug ready for NetBeans depuration
 * MySQL connection available form host machine (*Host*: 33.33.33.33, *User*: root, *Password*: password)